abdulhalimchy/RAG-Project/README.md

 This project builds a RAG pipeline that answers analytical questions about a superstore sales dataset (2014-2017).
-Instead of writing manual queries, users ask natural language questions and the system retrieves relevant data and generates accurate answers using a local LLM.
+Users ask natural language questions and the system retrieves relevant data and generates accurate answers using a local LLM.

 ---